jrief/django-websocket-redis/docs/introduction.rst

 it is not a viable solution for real time events such as chat applications or browser based multiplayer games.

-Web application written in Python usually use WSGI as the communication protocol between the webserver and themselves.
+Web application written in Python usually use WSGI as the communication layer between the webserver and themselves.
 WSGI is a stateless protocol which defines how to handle requests and making responses in a simple way abstracted from the HTTP protocol, but by design it does not support non-blocking requests.